Minify & Optimize SVG Icons

 Design on a consistent grid; verify attributes with View → Source Code (F3).

-2. Export a minified SVG — choose File → Export → Export Minified (Shift+Ctrl+M).
-This strips unnecessary whitespace/metadata and writes a compact, production‑ready file.
-You can confirm the result in the read‑only code viewer (F3).
+2. Export a minified SVG — choose File -> Export -> Export Minified (Shift+Ctrl+M).
+This strips unnecessary whitespace and metadata and writes a compact, production-ready file.
+Confirm the result in the read-only code viewer (F3).

 3. Best-practice checklist (what your minified SVG should keep)